-The brewers from the Brussels Beer Project (BBP) have unveiled the location of their second bar in Brussels after days of hints posted on the company’s social media platform.
+The brewers from the Brussels Beer Project (BBP) have officially opened their second bar in Brussels after months of hints posted on the company's social media platform.

 "We've been looking for years for a bigger spot in Brussels, but with more of a neighbourhood feel," Dimitri Van Roy, Geek-In-Chief at BBP, told The Brussels Times.
 "There was definitely some frustration from people when we opened a second bar in Paris before we opened one here, but we wanted to take time to find the right location."